jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 Hi, I’m Juan Diego Toscano.
 Thanks for stopping by.

 This repository will help you get involved in the physics-informed machine learning world.
 In particular, it is a step-by-step guide that covers some of the basic concepts required to run a Physics-informed Neural Network(PINN) in Pytorch (from approximating functions, solving PDEs, forward and Inverse problems).
-I  solved some of those problems on my Youtube channel, so please review it if you have time.
+I  solved some of those problems on my Youtube channel, so please review them if you have time.

 Youtube Channel: https://www.youtube.com/channel/UC6ryWzulr-Xom2Bym7O_CvQ